Form I-485 Processing Time 2026: How Long Does Adjustment of Status Take?

 Detailed USCIS Field Office Tables

 Below is the complete list of Form I-485 categories, service centers, and their processing times.
 These times represent how long it takes for 80% of cases to be completed.
-It is updated on November 11, 2025.
+It is updated in February 2026.

 Employment-Based Form I-485 Processing Time